MrORE0/Python-workbook/README.md

 These are my solutions of some of the problems from "The Python Workbook.
 A Brief Introduction with Exercises and Solutions" by Ben Stephenson.
 I have included his book as a pdf in this repository as a reference for the solved problems

+(skipped a lot because they were simple and repetitive with formulas already given there)